-Parliament is expected to pass a bill requiring companies including TikTok, Snapchat, Instagram, Reddit, Facebook and X to keep young Australians off their platforms.
+Parliament is expected to pass the bill requiring companies including TikTok, Snapchat, Instagram, Reddit, Facebook and X to keep young Australians off their platforms, which will come into effect in a year’s time.

 Sign up to The Nightly's newsletters.